This story was updated in January 2019.

 Weight gain pills- They might be effective in short-term, but looking at it in long-term, they have proven to have a bad impact on various organs like the heart, kidneys and liver.

 There are a lot of health benefits of honey, but the million dollar question that everyone is always eager to know.
 Well, for starters, yes honey is and can be used to gain weight effectively.
-But, first, you need to understand the way energy is used up in your body.
+Firstly, it is really important for you to understand the way your body uses up energy.
 Because, when you're trying to pack on the pounds, the trick is to eat high-calorie nutrient-dense foods.
 And as for Honey, it is a calorie-dense food, but it's not very nutrient-dense.
 You can use honey sparingly to add sweetness and calories to your foods but, you want to be sure not to go overboard with it.

 A single teaspoon of honey is about 64 calories.
 It contains more calorie than granulated sugar, which has 49 calories per tablespoon.